Anomaloglossus ayarzaguenai

 Anomaloglossus ayarzaguenai (in Spanish: sapito ninera de Ayarzaguena) is a species of frog in the family Aromobatidae.
 It is endemic to Venezuela where it is known from Cerro Jaua in Bolívar state.

+Habitat

 It is common on the top of this tepui where it is found on the margins of streams and in the surrounding forest.
+The type locality is approximately 1600 meters above sea level.

 The only known population's home is in a protected area; formerly in Jaua-Sarisariñama National Park the habitat in question and the rest of Jaua-Sarisariñama was included within a new national park Caura National Park in 2017.

+Threats

+The IUCN classifies this frog as vulnerable to extinction.
+Climate change poses a threat in that it could affect reproductive viability and cause loss of vegetation in the frog's habitat.
+Emerging viral, bacterial, and fungal diseases could also affect this species.